mi-erasmusmc/HteFramework/README.md

 ```r
 devtools::install()
 ```
-Make sure to skip any of the updates suggested.
+Make sure to skip any updates, if suggested.

 ## Reproduce the main analyses

 To reproduce the main analyses open the file `settings/Run.R` and follow the instructions.